Q. Are your roof and gutter ice melting systems safe?

 Q. Why not just rake the snow off the roof?

 This is an option that many choose.
 However, there is a cost involved in this even if you ‘do it yourself’.
 Shingles can be damaged or worn down, leading to manufacturers' warranties being voided (check the fine print).
 Landscaping can be damaged.
 Injuries can occur from falls.
 Some areas are just not safely accessible.
 And some are not physically able to perform this dangerous task.
 Hiring someone to do it for you can be costly.
-Using a Roof and Gutter Ice Melt System can safely and effectively solve the problem of ice dams and icicles.
+Using a Roof and Gutter Ice Prevention System can safely and effectively solve the problem of ice dams and icicles.

 Q. Our house has had additional insulation added and the air bypasses have been sealed.